SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 ## Required and desirable features check

-This section does an overview of the feature set of open source container registry implementations (which passed the OSS health stage above) and map out requirements (and nice-to-haves) against it.
+This section provides an overview of the feature set of open source container registry implementations (which passed the OSS health stage above) and map out requirements (and nice-to-haves) against it.
 SCS-compliant software must be robust enough, to be able to operate under heavy load (e.g. high availability (HA) mode, federation, etc.) and